-DCAD was founded through a creative partnership between two of the nation's most distinguished art colleges: Pratt Institute in New York City and the Corcoran College of Art and Design in Washington, D.C.
-Delaware College of Art and Design maintains the high standards of Pratt and Corcoran in a student-centered environment that fosters personal attention.
-This unique partnership between two of the oldest and most prestigious schools of art and design in the country came in response to an invitation by the Wilmington community in 1996 to establish Delaware's first and only art and design school.
+DCAD was founded through a creative partnership between two of the most distinguished art colleges - Pratt Institute in New York City and the Corcoran College of Art and Design in Washington, D.C.
+The Delaware College of Art and Design maintains the high standards in a studentcentered environment that fosters personal attention.
+This unique partnership between two of the oldest and most prestigious schools of art and design in the country came in response to an invitation by the Wilmington community in 1996 to establish Delaware's only art and design school.